 Activity - Help the children write their names at the bottom of their papers with chalk.
+Remind and assist them to begin their names with a capital letter.
 The children draw the outline of a moon (crescent or full) with glue, and use Q-tips to spread the glue to lightly coat the full space inside the outline.
 Next, they sprinkle the moon with silver glitter.
 To make stars, the children use the glue bottle with the lid almost closed to make small dots on the paper, then sprinkle the dots with gold glitter.